A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Reduction of the Trader's Problem

+Approximation~\ref{apx:day_ahead_water_level} is crucial for our approach to solving the bidding problem~\eqref{opt:collective_bidding_model}, yet it is likely to sacrifice optimality.
+Indeed, selecting the water levels $\bm{w}_d$ already at the end of day $d - 1$ implies that $\bm{w}_d$ cannot adapt to the sequence of reserve allocations $\{ (\kappa_t^\text{u}, \kappa_t^\text{v}) \}_{t \in \mathcal{T} (d)}$ and reserve activations $\{ (\rho_t^\text{u}, \rho_t^\text{v}) \}_{t \in \mathcal{T} (d)}$ encountered during day~$d$.
+Thus, the water levels $\bm{w}_d$ need to be sufficiently low so as to accommodate for any possible allocation and activation sequence throughout day $d$, and any water saved due to the absence of reserve-up or the presence of reserve-down activations will not be accounted for on subsequent days.
+While this may discourage bidding on the reserve markets, our case study in Section~\ref{sec:case_study} will show that significant fractions of the overall revenues are nevertheless generated from participation on the reserve markets.

-Armed with a profound understanding of the {\em individual} bidding model~\eqref{opt:individual_bidding_model}, we are now ready to analyze the more flexible {\em collective} bidding model~\eqref{opt:collective_bidding_model}.
-Using a similar reasoning as in Section~\ref{sec:reduction_individual}, we will show that the trader's problem~\eqref{opt:collective_trading} can again be reformulated as a tractable linear program if the reservoir targets imposed by the planner are chosen a day in advance.
-We thus subject the planner's problem~\eqref{opt:collective_bidding_model_dailywater_sep} to the information restriction of Approximation~\ref{apx:day_ahead_water_level}, which reduces the achievable expected revenues but makes the feasible set of the trader's problem~\eqref{opt:collective_trading} independent of all exogenous uncertainties except for the reserve activations $\{ (\rho_t^{\rm{u}}, \rho_t^{\rm{v}}) \}_{t \in \mathcal{T}(d)}$.
+We will now show that the trader's problem~\eqref{opt:collective_trading} collapses to a tractable linear program if the reservoir targets imposed by the planner are chosen a day in advance.
+We thus subject the planner's problem~\eqref{opt:collective_bidding_model_dailywater_sep} to the information restriction of Approximation~\ref{apx:day_ahead_water_level}, which reduces the achievable expected revenues but makes the feasible set of the trader's problem~\eqref{opt:collective_trading} independent of all exogenous uncertainties except for the reserve allocations $\{ (\kappa_t^{\rm{u}}, \kappa_t^{\rm{v}}) \}_{t \in \mathcal{T}(d)}$ and the reserve activations $\{ (\rho_t^{\rm{u}}, \rho_t^{\rm{v}}) \}_{t \in \mathcal{T}(d)}$.
 As the objective function of~\eqref{opt:collective_trading} depends only on the bidding decisions $\{ (s_t, u_t, v_t) \}_{t \in \mathcal{T}(d)}$, we may restrict the operational decisions $\{ (\bm{g}_t, \bm{p}_t, \bm{z}_t) \}_{t \in \mathcal{T}(d)}$ to depend only on the reserve activations without sacrificing optimality.
 Doing so results in the following variant of the trader's problem,